 Later on, Elle, Katie and I turned up some music on the deck and attempted to do ZUMBA with dive weights.
 Meanwhile, Matty and Lucy spent hours in the water swimming along the boat critiquing their swimming techniques.
 Once everyone was back from diving a few games of chess and cards were played, leaderships papers got final edits before being turned in, and showers were taken.

-To top of the night we indulged in one of my all time favorite meals pad thai which was then followed by Wiggies leadership class.
+To top off the night we indulged in one of my all-time favorite meals pad thai which was then followed by Wiggie’s leadership class.

 I hear many laughs up on board and I must go.